shawn-higgins1/Image_Browser/README.md

 You can run this application just like any other rails 6 application.
 However, you need to have postregsql installed even in development because sqlite was running into issue with active storage.
+You also need to install imagemagick with support for all the files you plan on uploading